aburra16/waiting-for-satoshi/script.md

                          MAXIMILIAN
             (claps hands over his ears)
 Shh!
 You’ll summon auditors.
 Just call it “the ever-swelling soufflé.”
-Satoshi will pop it and serve us something firm—something that holds its shape.
+Satoshi will pop it and serve us something firm... something that holds its shape.

                          GIOVANNI
             (dry)